I Use This

 I also wear an Oura ring for health and sleep monitoring.
 During the Covid-19 quarantine this ring is particularly useful because it monitors changes in my body temperature.
 Disclaimer: Oura used to be a sponsor and they gave me the ring.

 I use an inexpensive Bernina b35 Bernette sewing machine from Sewing Arts in Santa Monica.
 I also get the fabric and tools I use to make Covid-19 masks there.
+Of late I’ve taken to wearing a hard shell O2 Curve respirator with a surgical mask over it (respirators filter incoming air, but have valves for outbound air, so to protect others I cover it with another mask).

 When I do radio shows from here, I use the same gear connected to a Comrex Access2 audio codec over IP.
 We’ve replaced ISDN in the studio with a similar unit.
 Although these devices use the public Internet instead of direct ISDN lines, they work just as well.